lrc-se/aoc-2025/README.md

 ### Day 5 (F#)

 Overlaps!
 After a couple of false starts in part 2 I settled on a linear traversal of ascending ranges, which is actually faster than part 1.

+### Day 6 (C#)

+I was a bit too trigger-happy with the input parsing in part 1, so I had to backtrack to a more generic approach for part 2.
+LINQ-heavy, with some GC-friendly performance enhancements.
+Oh, and the right-to-left direction doesn't actually matter.